PSTAT 199: Independent Studies in Statistics | CFMAR Undergraduate Lab | PSTAT 296: Team Actuarial Projects | PSTAT 197ABC: Data Science Capstone

 PSTAT 197ABC is a year-long capstone sequence in the field of data science.
 In fall quarter, students study data science principles and practices, address a variety of ethical issues that arise in data science projects, and engage in project-based learning through a series of carefully selected and curated data science studies.
 One overarching goal of the fall quarter course is to prepare students to make a positive impact on the world with data-intensive methodologies through responsible data practice.
 In winter and spring quarters, students form teams and collaborate with academic and industry partners on real-world problems.
 They build skills in team work and communication while pursuing intensive research.
 Capstone groups are expected to produce a poster, report and/or presentation summarizing their work toward the end of the academic year.

-Applications for PSTAT 197ABC for the 2023-2024 school year are now closed.
 Applications typically open during the Spring quarter each year, with admission decisions released in late May or early June.
+Applications for PSTAT 197ABC for the 2024-2025 school year are now open!

 Further Resources